Best Medicare Advantage Plans in Kentucky (2026)

 Check Your Doctor and Hospital Network

 Confirm your doctors, specialists and hospitals are in-network before enrolling.
-In Kentucky cities like Louisville and Lexington, HMO plans require you to stay in-network except for emergencies, while PPO plans allow out-of-network care at a higher cost.
+In Kentucky cities like Louisville and Lexington, HMO plans restrict you to in-network providers except for emergencies.
+PPO plans remove that restriction but charge more for out-of-network care.

 2. 2